-A question that often comes up on my blog, and on Facebook, is how to better explain to others who we are as Empaths.
-Although I have written about the subject in the past, I feel it’s a good time to revisit the topic because it can be such a frustrating part of Empath life.
+A question that has come up on my blog, and on Facebook, is how to better explain to others who we are as Empaths.
+Although I have written about the subject in the past, I feel it’s a good time to revisit the topic, because it can be such a frustrating part of Empath life.

 We often become so excited by our newfound knowledge that we want to tell the world.
 We have an explanation for all the inexplicable things we’ve experienced, throughout life, and we now know we are not the only ones.
 However, we quickly come to discover that discussing the ways of an Empath is no easy feat.
 Learning who we are, it would seem, was the easy part of the journey.

-Oh, we may try to explain what we now know about our traits to others.
+We may try to explain what we now know about our traits to others.
 The reasoning behind our Empath ways is so simple, why wouldn’t anyone else understand?
 But when we try to describe ourselves it doesn’t always go the way we hoped.
 And when we see others struggling to comprehend our explanations it causes us more frustration.
 We may then try to overexplain ourselves, struggling to find the key words to convince the other of our validity.
 Yet the more details we give the more discouraged we become.
-Sadly, the reason people don’t hear is not just because they don’t understand but because, too often, their ears are closed to the subject.
+Sadly, the reason people don’t hear is not just because they don’t understand, but because too often their ears are closed to the subject.

-If you’ve been an awakened Empath for some years, you will no doubt already know that explaining who we are and what we feel, can be a gruesomely tricky area.
-Most Empaths quickly come to realize that the subject of being ‘Sensitive to energy’ and the emotions of others is just too ‘out there’ for some to consider.
+If you’ve been an awakened Empath for some years, you will no doubt already know that explaining who you are and what you feel, can be gruesomely tricky.
+Most Empaths quickly come to realize that the subject of being ‘Sensitive to energy’ and the emotions of others is just too ‘out there’ for some people to consider.

-We have to consider that some find it difficult to believe what they don’t understand or experience for themselves and it isn’t always a rejection.
+We have to consider that some find it difficult to believe what they don’t understand or experience and it isn’t always a rejection.

 Not being able to talk, openly and truthfully, about who we are can feel isolating.
-So how do we determine who we can reveal ourself to and those with whom we are best to stay quiet?
+So, how do we determine to whom we can reveal ourself and those whom we are best to stay quiet?

-These days we are given so much contradictory information about everything, from health to world affairs, that we truly need to depend on our higher self and intuition for dependable guidance.
-Reliable intuition and awareness serves the Empath (and everyone else) no-end in navigating the rigours of life.
+Reliable intuition and awareness serves the Empath (and everyone else) no-end, in navigating the rigours of life.
 It is something everyone can develop.
 Not only is intuition a perfect tool for making the right decisions, but it also helps us better understand others.
 (Click here for a quick post on ways to develop Empath intuition).

 If you know it’s important to express yourself to another, as an Empath, but don’t know how to do it verbally, you could always show them.
 What I mean by this is to show them posts, articles or YouTube clips containing information about Empaths (some respond better to ‘proof’).
 The 30 Traits of an Empath is a good starting place.
 Just simple snippets that briefly outline the Empath.